Kuuuube/Quartic_Cubic_Quadratic_Solver/README.md

 # Quartic Cubic Quadratic Solver

 Code snippets for solving Quartic, Cubic, and Quadratic equations.

+## Info

 One_Seven_Two_Eight is more accurate but slower than FQS.

-One_Seven_Two_Eight_Quartic.cs can return all cubic and quartic roots.
+`One_Seven_Two_Eight_Quartic.cs` can return all cubic roots and all quartic roots.

-FQS_Quartic.cs can return all quadratic roots, the first cubic root and all quartic roots.
+`FQS_Quartic.cs` can return all quadratic roots, the first cubic root, and all quartic roots.

-Approximate Benchmark Results from FQS and One_Seven_Two_Eight:
+## Approximate Benchmark Results

 | Algorithm                       | Repetition Count | Total Time | Time Per Repetition |
 | :------------------------------ | :--------------- | :--------- | ------------------: |